CARTAvis/manual_source/source/file_browser.rst

    +----------------------------------+----------------------------+

+.. _hdf5_idia_schema:

 HDF5 (IDIA schema) image support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Besides the CASA image format, the FITS format, and the MIRIAD format, CARTA also supports images in the HDF5 format under the IDIA schema.
+Beside the CASA image format, the FITS format, and the MIRIAD format, CARTA also supports images in the HDF5 format following the IDIA schema.
 The IDIA schema is designed to ensure efficient image visualization is retained even with huge image cubes (hundreds of GB to a few TB).
 The HDF5 image file contains extra data to skip or speed up expensive computations, such as per-cube histogram, spectral profile, etc. Below is a summary of the content included in an HDF5 image:

 * XYZW dataset (spatial-spatial-spectral-Stokes): similar to the FITS format
 * ZYXW dataset: rotated dataset